 Why would you recommend a career in skilled trades?

 I would recommend a career to anyone in the construction industry as you are learning a practical and useful skill/trade that no one can take away from you.
 In most cases, you are providing a basic human need that serves all.
 You can take pride that you are always fixing or creating something new.
-And, skilled trades are always in demand with plenty of opportunities and excellent job security.
+And, skilled trades are always in demand with plenty of opportunity.

-“Skilled trades are always in demand with plenty of opportunity and excellent job security.”
+“Skilled trades are always in demand with plenty of opportunity.”

 What advice do you have for students or individuals who may be considering pursuing skilled trades?